AleenaCodes/SusTechNotes2018/README.md

 I don't really proof-read these, so please submit a pull request if you spot anything wrong! (either grammar or content) ✏️

-⚠️ Not everything is complete yet - table indicates the status of things

 |Lecture|Date|Topic|Notes|Status|
 |:--|:--|:--|:--|:--|
 |1|3/10/18|What is Sustainability?|[Lec1](Notes/Lecture1.md)|✔️|